 Up to this point we have not discussed the issue of mass renormalization in our model, which was studied in detail in~\cite{pauli2}.
-Thus, we have implicitly assumed that the parameters in Lagrangian are also those which would be measured in a thought experiment.
+Thus, we have implicitly assumed that the parameters in the Lagrangian are also those which would be measured in a thought experiment.
 This is only approximately correct for weak couplings and fails in the strong coupling regime.
 In order to correctly determine the eigenvalues and eigenstates of the $M^2$ operator for arbitrary values of coupling we must proceed as follows.
-Given as input the finite \textit{renormalized} (i.e., physically observable) masses $\widetilde{\mass}_B$ and $\widetilde{\mass}_F$ and the \textit{bare} coupling $\lambda$, we first determine the values of the \textit{bare} constants $\mass_B$ and $\mass_F$ appearing in the Lagrangian.
-At a given harmonic resolution $K$, this is achieved by varying the constants $\mass_B$, $\mass_F$, and $\lambda$ to satisfy the condition:
+Given as input the finite \emph{renormalized} (i.e., physically observed) masses $\widetilde{\mass}_B$ and $\widetilde{\mass}_F$ and the coupling $\lambda$, we first determine the values of the \emph{bare} constants $\mass_B$ and $\mass_F$ appearing in the Lagrangian.
+At a given harmonic resolution $K$, this is achieved by varying the bare masses $\mass_B$, $\mass_F$ for fixed $\lambda$ to satisfy the condition:

 which implies that the lowest eigenvalues in the ${Q=0}$ and $Q=1$ sectors of the mass matrix are associated with the physical boson and fermion masses.
 Having thus determined the bare couplings $\mass_B$ and $\mass_F$, the $M^2$ operator now reproduces the spectrum of the theory at harmonic resolution $K$.